saitota/SlackReplyBot/README.md

-﻿# 🤖 Slack Serverless Reply Bot
+﻿# 🤖 Slack Reply Bot
-It is a serverless BOT which receives Slack's Public Channel message and reply if there includes a specific keyword.
+It is a serverless BOT which receives Slack's public channel message and reply if there includes a specific keyword.

 ***DEMO:***